tompston/time-series-db-benchmark/README.md

 Notes:

-- timescale results use 30 day compression for chunks
+- the default value of chunck compression in timescale is changed to one which gives better compression
 - mongodb does not use the time series collections because they can't be queried by a single row at a time
 - the empty benchmark lines are omitted.
 - The mysql version uses a field called `resoulution` instead of `interval` because `interval` is a reserved keyword in mysql.